mtcute/docs/guide/intro/faq.md

   - Use [`getMessages`](https://ref.mtcute.dev/classes/_mtcute_core.highlevel_client.TelegramClient.html#getMessages) method
     and fetch some message by the user (so mtcute caches the access hash)
   - ...and a lot more ways to "meet" a user without interacting with them

+### Why do I get "Peer ... is not found in local cache"?

+For a similar reason.
+In some cases, Telegram will send an [incomplete](../topics/peers.html#incomplete-peers) peer object, which is not enough to interact with the user.

+mtcute tries its best to fill in the missing fields on demand (whenever you use `.resolvePeer` or any other method that uses it under the hood), but sometimes it unfortunately fails.
+There isn't much we can do about it :c

+By the way, there's an [`isPeerAvailable`](https://ref.mtcute.dev/classes/_mtcute_core.highlevel_client.TelegramClient.html#isPeerAvailable) method that you can use to check if a peer is available, that *never* does any network requests.
+Do note, however, that it is prone to false negatives, meaning that `resolvePeer` *might* still work if that method returns `false`, but should always work if it returns `true`.

 ## Why is my verification code expired?